apoz/flash-cards/eBPF.md

 ```
 profile is a CPU profiler, a tool to understand which code paths are consuming CPU resources.
 It takes samples of stack traces at timed intervals, and prints a summary of unique stack traces and a count of their occurrence.

+# BCC
+The BPF Compiler Collection (BCC or sometimes called bcc) is an opensource project containing a compiler framework and libraries for building BPF software.
+It's the main front-end for BPF.
+Over 70 ready-to-run BPF perf. analysis and troubleshooting tools.